Timeyin parked his car at the restaurant, pulled down the driver-side visor, and checked himself.

 As she drove home, Ronke’s words echoed repeatedly in her mind.

 Don’t let your self-imposed widowhood rules get in the way.
-Let yourself love him.
+Allow yourself to love him.

 If only it were that easy.